Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-48-laid-bare.md

 **++Cynosure++:** Agreed.

-**++0004++:** No Gao, no Hunters… no Control Species at all.
+**++0004++:** No Gao, no Hunters... no Control Species at all.
 The matterspace situation is alarmingly outside of our control now.
 Surely correcting that is a priority?

 **++0003++:** **0723** is overseeing the development of an industrial-age class 11 Deathworld species a very long way indeed from Human and Gao influence: Approximately eighty thousand lightyears.
-If we can move them toward a hegemonic-purity world government model rather than implementing the classic collectivist/individualist division…
+If we can move them toward a hegemonic-purity world government model rather than implementing the classic collectivist/individualist division...

 **++0009++:** I’ll go make an assessment.